Watch video and read important info below

 John and Linda jumped the gun and began their home pursuit by searching for properties online.

 Once they found a few homes they liked, the couple contacted a real estate agent about seeing the properties.
 The agent asked if they had a mortgage pre-approval letter.
 John and Linda assured their agent that they were not going to contact a lender first--their credit and finances were impeccable, everything was in order, and there would be no problems.

 Unfortunately, John and Linda were wrong.
-In fact, their offer never got off the ground because they couldn’t produce a pre-approval letter.
+In fact, their offer was not taken seriously by seller because they couldn’t produce a pre-approval letter.
 In today’s hot sellers’ markets, a solid pre-approval letter is a must.

 To add injury to insult, John and Linda discovered that their finances were not as “impeccable” as they’d believed.